gvvaughan/specl/README.md

   1. Indenting with TAB characters is a syntax error, because the [YAML][] parser uses indentation columns to infer nesting.
 Easiest just to avoid putting TAB characters in your spec files entirely.
-  2. Indenting of the code following an example description must at least one column further in than the first letter of the description text above.
+  2. Indentation of the code following an example description must be at least one column further in than the first letter of the description text above.
   3. [YAML][] comments begin with ` #` (space, hash) and extend to the